 Factors to Qualify for a Mortgage

-Credit report and FICO® score: Your credit report is essentially a report card that shows lenders how responsible you are about managing your debt, including your first mortgage.
+Credit report and FICO® score: Your credit report is essentially a report card that shows lenders how responsible you are about managing your debt, including your existing mortgage.
 It shows whether you make payments on time and whether you’ve missed payments or defaulted on debt in the past.

 Your FICO score is a number that reflects your consumer credit risk.
 Make sure that you keep your credit score healthy by making on-time payments.
-Also check your credit report to make sure everything has been reported correctly.
+Also check your credit report to be sure everything has been reported correctly.
 Mistakes can drag your score down, so it’s important to alert the credit reporting bureaus immediately if you find incorrect information.

 Down payment: Required down payments on second homes are typically higher than on primary residences.
 For a second home purchase, lenders may require a down payment of at least 10% or more.
 If you put less than 20% down, you may be required to have private mortgage insurance (PMI), which protects the lender if you stop making payments.